MizaGBF/Rosetta-Public/readme.md

 > [!CAUTION]
 > It's a good practice to **always** make a copy of your save data before attempting any manipulation on it.

+* `avatar_to_gif.py` was used to generate the GIF versions of the bot avatars, in the assets folder.
+It's a bit rudimentary but not hard to use, if you wish.

 ## Usage
 ### Method 1: